 The general legal framework with respect to costs under the Party concerned’s legal system has been examined by the Committee in its findings on communication ACCC/C/2008/33 and its report to the Meeting of the Parties on the implementation of decision IV/9i.
 In summary, the general rule is “costs follow the event”.

-In England and Wales, Practice Direction 45 to the Civil Procedure Rules, in force since 1 April 2013, provides for a protective costs order in ‘Aarhus Convention claims’ of “£5,000 where the claimant is claiming only as an individual and not as, or on behalf of, a business or other legal person; in all other cases, £10,000”.
+In England and Wales, Practice Direction 45 to the Civil Procedure Rules, in force since 1 April 2013, provides for costs protection in ‘Aarhus Convention claims’ of “£5,000 where the claimant is claiming only as an individual and not as, or on behalf of, a business or other legal person; in all other cases, £10,000”.
 The liability of the defendant for a successful claimant’s costs is capped at £35,000.
 Rule 45.41 defines an ‘Aarhus Convention claim’ as “a claim for judicial review of a decision, act or omission all or part of which is subject to the provisions of the [Aarhus Convention], including a claim which proceeds on the basis that the decision, act or omission, or part of it, is so subject.”

-Section.
-46 of the Legal Aid, Sentencing and the Punishment of Offenders Act 2012 (LASPOA 2012) amends the Courts & Legal Services Act 1990 by inserting a new section:
+Section 46 of the Legal Aid, Sentencing and the Punishment of Offenders Act 2012 (LASPOA 2012) amends the Courts & Legal Services Act 1990 by inserting a new subsection 58C.
+Subsection (1) of section 58C reads as follows:

 58C (l).
 A costs order made in favour of a party to proceedings who has taken out a costs insurance policy may not include provision requiring the payment of an amount in respect of all or part of the premium of the policy, unless such provision is permitted by regulations under subsection (2).

-These changes repealed section 29 of the Access to Justice Act 1999.
+Section 46 LASPOA 2012 also repealed section 29 of the Access to Justice Act 1999.
 That provision had previously enabled the recovery, as part of a costs order in favour of a successful party to proceedings, of the premium of an “After the Event” insurance policy – a policy to insure against the risk of incurring a liability for costs, in particular for their opponent’s costs – in those proceedings.
 The changes restored the status to that which existed prior to 1 April 2000 (when section 29 of the 1999 Act came into force), when such premiums had not been recoverable from the unsuccessful party.

 B. Facts